mit-plv/bedrock2/ArtifactEvaluation.md

 make -C bedrock2 && make -C bedrock2/processor/integration system.bit
 ```

-The directory bedrock2-prebuilt contains the results of our execution of that command, so feel free to open up another ssh connection and follow along.
+The directory `bedrock2-prebuilt` contains the results of our execution of that command, so feel free to open up another SSH connection and follow along.

-The VM contains emacs+ProofGeneral and vim+coqtail available for stepping through the Coq files.
+The VM contains Emacs+ProofGeneral and vim+coqtail available for stepping through the Coq files.
 In case you haven't used either, pick whichever one sounds better:
-in ProofGeneral, ctrl+enter evaluates until the cursor, in coqtauil, the corresponding shortcut is \ c l.
+in ProofGeneral, ctrl+enter evaluates until the cursor, and in coqtail, the corresponding shortcut is \ c l.

 Try stepping through the following file (it has no dependencies):